 USE CASE N°05

-Flow of goods in international trade is accompanied by the flow of information, documented at various stages of supply chain by a number of agencies supervising and/or involved in expedition of these goods.
-Despite the large volume of records on physical security, property ownership and transfer, and subsequent conditions of the goods, the ability of obtaining a real-time snapshot on the condition of cargo at any given point in time with reference to these documents is cumbersome and filled with loopholes, vulnerable to exploitation.
+Flow of goods in international trade is accompanied by the flow of information, documented at various stages of supply chain by a number of agencies supervising and/or involved in expediting of goods.
+Despite the large volume of records certifying physical security, property ownership, transfers, and subsequent conditions of the goods, ability of obtaining a real-time snapshot of the condition of cargo at any given point in time, with reference to these documents, is cumbersome and filled with loopholes, open to exploitation.

 Common inefficiencies include:

 - Between the control points, cargo remains largerly unsupervized and its real-time condition unknown (or can be ascertained by exerting massive and laborious effort)

 - Criminal syndicates taking advantage of this loophole to manipulate cargo or divert containers undetected

 - Difficulty in establishing the party responsible for breakages or changes to cargo in ensuing disputes

 - Identification process to establish the owner of the shipped goods is not ergonomic.
 This creates inefficiencies for both the owner and the authorities

 - Persistent risk of loss of documentation, leading to suspension of cargo